ZhaoJ9014/Caffe2Keras/README.md

 # Caffe2Keras
 Transfer Caffe model to Keras model
+Take the VGG16 model as a toy example